Muriel-Salvan/AutoTest/README.md

 This can be achieved using the `build.cmd` tool, from a command-line session:

-1. If The game directory is not the default one (standard Skyrim SSE installed via Steam), then set the `gameDir` variable to the game path.
+1. If the game directory is not the default one (standard Skyrim SSE installed via Steam), then set the `gameDir` variable to the game path.
   Example:
   ```bat
   set "gameDir=C:\My Games\Skyrim"